 Their general spending had spiralled out of control at £280,000 (after tax) per year, as well as one off expensive gifts.

 The result if they carried on like this?

-...they would have to start selling the houses that they had bought for family and friends, and if they kept up their spending and tried to match inflation for 30 years, then their main home would need to be sold too.
+And if they kept up their spending and tried to match inflation for 30 years, then their main home would need to be sold too.

 Even lottery winners need a financial plan

 By carrying out lifetime cash flow modelling, we were able to illustrate the point at which they would actually run out of money.

 This sobering realisation led to them to follow this three-point plan:

 The drudgery of things like bank accounts and wills needed to be sorted.